-Oh, the third…final…trimester…how I don’t miss you, well maybe a little, I miss your tiny feet wiggling inside of my tummy but I’m finally writing this post staring at your itty face sleeping on my breastfeeding pillow, which by the way is a must have! click here for all my baby must haves!
+Oh, the third…final…trimester…how I don’t miss you.
+Well, maybe a little, I miss your tiny feet wiggling inside of my tummy, but I’m finally writing this post staring at your itty face sleeping on my breastfeeding pillow, which by the way is a must-have!
+Click here for all my baby must-haves!

-B) I’ve literally had no time since he’s been born…but right now he’s in a milk coma, so typing with one hand is becoming a thing! sorry, rephrase that – everything with one hand is a thing…
+B) I’ve literally had no time since he’s been born…but right now he’s in a milk coma, so typing with one hand is becoming a thing!
+Sorry, rephrase that – everything with one hand is a thing…

-I had gotten so big, I kept getting the very insensitive question “are you having twins?” or my favorite was “wow…you’re ready to pop!” when I still had a good way to go! and the winner was “he’s going to be a really big baby!”…I mean who says these things? hasn’t it crossed one’s mind that it’s completely inappropriate and perhaps hurtful? pregnant women don’t want to hear that! they really don’t…it’s hard enough to lose yourself, your body and grow uncontrollably to what you think your baby has challenged you “how big can get mommy? woohoo”
+I had gotten so big, I kept getting the very insensitive question “are you having twins?” or my favorite was “wow…you’re ready to pop!” when I still had a good way to go!
+And the winner was “he’s going to be a really big baby!”…I mean, who says these things?
+Hasn’t it crossed one’s mind that it’s completely inappropriate and perhaps hurtful?
+Pregnant women don’t want to hear that!
+They really don’t…it’s hard enough to lose yourself, your body and grow uncontrollably to what you think your baby has challenged you “how big can get mommy? woohoo”

 Now that I look back, and that I see the little angel face in front of me, I realize how it wasn’t as bad as I thought It was…or maybe I simply already forgot, cause that’s just easier too.
 Whatever people tell you, “it’s all so worth it” is the absolute truth…there’s nothing more true, valid and real than that statement when you stare in your little miracle’s eyes and he holds onto your finger.

 I look at my stretch marks, and they’re the evidence he had grown into a healthy baby.
 I look at my uneven breast and it’s a sign he’s eating all the good milk my body is miraculously producing for him.
 I look at my kangaroo pouch and I reminisce him being exactly right there sitting and waiting to be in my arms.
 I look at the extra 60 lbs I gained on the scale and well….drop mic, I got nothing for you on that one…giggles…and yes, it’s still all worth it.

-Rest, nest & rest. walk as much as you can.
+Rest, nest & rest.
+Walk as much as you can.
 Prepare for the arrival.
 Enjoy your belly.
 Visualize your ideal birth.
 Trust your body.
 Learn about labor and breastfeeding or formula.
 Look for recommendations for a pediatrician.